Ramos-Ramos/ramos-ramos.github.io/_pages/about.md

 title: about
 permalink: /
 # subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.
-subtitle: MS Computer Science students pursuing research in representation learning and robustness.
+subtitle: Research students interested in representation learning and robustness.

 profile:
   align: right